horizonchasers/DuckDBCrash/README.md

 ## Additional Notes

-- We've also observed a `DivideByZeroException` occurring in the `appender.Close()` method in some cases.
+- The issue is reproducible and occurs consistently with batch sizes of 1500 or more.
-- The issue is reproducible and occurs consistently with larger batch sizes.
+- The application uses a command-line interface for easy testing with different parameters.

 ## Next Steps

 If you're experiencing this issue:

-1. Try reducing your batch size as a temporary workaround.
+1. Try reducing your batch size to 1000 or less as a temporary workaround.
 2. Check the [DuckDB.NET issues page](https://github.com/Giorgi/DuckDB.NET/issues) to see if this has been reported or if there are any updates.
 3. If the issue hasn't been reported, please create a new issue with the details of your reproduction case.